lachrist/otiluke/README.md

 ## `otiluke --mitm`

-`otiluke --mitm` deploys a forward HTTP proxy at the given port which effectively implements the man-in-the-middle attack.
+`otiluke --mitm` deploys a forward HTTP proxy at the given port which effectively carry out a man-in-the-middle attack.
-The given transpilation module is [browserified](http://browserify.org/) into every requested HTML page while the JavaScript traffic is stringified and passed to the transpiler.
+The given transpilation module is [browserified](http://browserify.org/) into every requested HTML page and receive the entire JavaScript traffic.
 Note that inline event handlers are NOT intercepted (yet).

 ```shell